What is bunion surgery?

 The surgery may make walking easier.
 It may reduce stiffness, pain, or swelling in your toe joint.
 It may also improve the way your toe looks.

-Your doctor will give you medicine to help you relax and to numb your foot.
-Or you may get medicine to put you to sleep.
+Your doctor will give you medicine to help you relax and to numb your foot before the surgery starts.
+Or you may get medicine that makes you sleep during the surgery.

 You will probably go home on the day of your surgery.
 If your surgery is more complex, you may need to spend the night in the hospital.